MalekEBelkahla/CordovaPlugins/README.md

 ## DESCRIPTION

 This plugin is for use with [Cordova](http://incubator.apache.org/cordova/), and allows your application to read the UUID of IOS devices.

+This plugin use both NSUserDefaults Class and Keychain storage to generate and read the UUID string to be used inside a cordova application.
+The use of keychain storage to ensure the uniqueness of UUID even after uninstallation and reinstallation of the application.

 ##<a name="license"></a> LICENSE

 	The MIT License